Cumin is a must-have spice in any pantry. Learn all about it and how to make cumin powder (ground cumin, jeera powder) at home in under 15 minutes.

 It is a must-use spice powder in chaat recipes.
 Just a little sprinkling on ready chaat elevates their flavor a lot.
 It can also be added to the marinades for chicken, meat, seafood, etc.

 Sprinkle a little ground cumin powder on your sandwiches, rolls, and wraps.

 You can make cumin tea using this powder.
 This tea is supposed to be very good for weight loss.

 Other than the food, you can also use it in your face packs and add some to your hair oil for cosmetic benefits.

 You Might Also Like

 - 1 cup cumin seeds (100 grams)

-- Roast cumin seed in a heavy bottom skillet over medium-low heat until they are slightly browned and very fragrant (3-4 minutes).
-Keep stirring frequently while roasting.
+- Dry roast over medium-low heat until they are slightly browned and very fragrant (5-6 minutes), stirring continuously.

-- Transfer the seeds to a coffee grinder, a spice grinder, or a food processor and grind to make a smooth powder.
-You can also crush them in a mortar and pestle and then pass through a fine sieve to get fine cumin powder.
+- Transfer the roasted seeds to a coffee grinder, a spice grinder, or a food processor and grind to make a smooth powder.
+Scrap the sides of the jar while grinding a few times.